 But that didn’t matter.

-Once on the periphery of the Pentagon, skirting its northern cooridor on foot, I was on the direct opposite side of the crash site.
+Once on the periphery of the Pentagon, skirting its northern corridor on foot, I was on the direct opposite side of the crash site.
 Hundreds of military personnel — from every branch of the armed forces — were running around in panic.
 Some were screaming orders to subordinates.
 Secretaries and support workers sat in the grass.
 The entire building of thousands of workers had been evacuated.
 Many seemed to be setting up some kind of triage.
 There were armed soldiers everywhere.
 Majors, Colonels, and even Generals were a dime a dozen.
 It was like a scene right out of a disaster movie.

-I walked across the freshly-mowed green grass, over paved roads empty of traffic, stepping over curbs, until the muffled shouts of important men were far off in the distance.
+I walked across the freshly mowed green grass, over paved roads empty of traffic, stepping over curbs, until the muffled shouts of important men were far off in the distance.
 Minutes later, I could no longer see the Pentagon from my vantage point.
-But I could still see smoke in the air and smell its stench – a frightening reminder of death.
+But I could still see smoke in the air and smell its stench — a frightening reminder of death.
 It was a surreal experience, walking through Lady Bird Johnson Park so full of flowers along the George Washington Memorial Parkway on such a beautiful day.
 On any other say, this would have been a splendid experience.
-But here I was perhaps a quarter mile away from the spot where hundreds of people had just lost their lives, headed towards the nation’s capital on foot, which could very well be under attack.
+But here I was perhaps a quarter-mile away from the spot where hundreds of people had just lost their lives, headed towards the nation’s capital on foot, which could very well be under attack.

 I walked on.
 Further still.

-Some time later, I was standing on the east side of the Memorial Bridge, where I saw Marieta waiting faithfully.
+Sometime later, I was standing on the east side of the Memorial Bridge, where I saw Marieta waiting faithfully.

 The site of Marieta that day was something I will never forget.
 I think she looked more beautiful at that instant than any other day I had seen her.